brisbanemakerspace/bms-wiki/tools/digifab/revopointpop2.md

 This software is also installed on the 3D printing iMac, but it may be easier to install it on your own laptop so it's more portable.

 # Induction Process
-This tool does not require an induction to use.
-However, please be careful as it's delicate and expensive!
+🟢 **This tool does not require an induction to use.** However, please be careful as it's delicate and expensive!
+If you'd like some help operating this for the first time, feel free to book an appointment for an induction.

+To book an **optional** induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 ## Before Use